How to start a side hustle as a life coach in 8 steps

 Are there certifications in your area of expertise?
 Continuing education courses?
 Or any type of accreditation to upgrade your skills and build authority?

 Finally, curiosity is your friend.
-It leads you places you wouldn’t go on your own and will ultimately differentiate what you do.
+It leads you places you wouldn’t go on your own and ultimately differentiates what you do.

 Before you define your service offerings, keep one thing firmly in mind: People don’t buy coaching.
 They buy solutions.
 If you have answers to the problems your customer wants to solve, this step should be pretty straightforward.
 Defining the problem is always the first step towards the outcome.